These are our illustrious leaders:

 So inspired by this emotional musical liberation Daphne set up Ruby’s Ukes, the Ukulele haven for the hip (and un-hip!)
 Ukester.
 Daphne wanted to learn in a group so she set up the school in September 2009, which now offers four levels of courses, 3 times a year ~ January, April & September, as well as two-hour “Uke Can” Workshop Series throughout the year.
 In 2015 she founded Ruby’s (70 piece) Ukulele Orchestra.
 Daphne is also the founder and organizer of the Vancouver Ukulele Festival.

-Gary Cyr has worked professionally as a musician and singer but has spent the greater part of life as an amateur.
-Married with two grown children and one grandson, he recently retired in January 2011 and is devoting more of his time to his greatest passion, the ukulele.
+Gary Cyr has worked professionally as a musician, singer and teacher.
+He is married with two grown children and two grandchildren.
+Since retiring from Canada Post in 2011 he has devoted more of his time to his greatest passion, the ukulele.

 Gary teaches ukulele both privately and to groups.